foundata/guidelines/golang-style-guide.md

 **You MUST:**

 - Run `go vet ./...` and fix every diagnostic.
 Vet reports likely-wrong code (unreachable code, misused `Printf` verbs, copied locks, malformed struct tags); its findings are close to always real bugs. (`go test` runs a subset of vet checks automatically, which is not a substitute for the full run.)
-- Scan for known vulnerabilities with `govulncheck ./...` before every release, and fix findings by updating the affected dependency (or the Go toolchain — the standard library is scanned too). `govulncheck` performs reachability analysis and reports only vulnerabilities in code paths your project actually calls, so findings are actionable, not noise ([Go vulnerability management](https://go.dev/doc/security/vuln/)).
+- Scan for known vulnerabilities with `go tool govulncheck ./...` before every release (track [`govulncheck`](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck) with the `tool` directive like the other developer tools), and fix findings by updating the affected dependency (or the Go toolchain — the standard library is scanned too). `govulncheck` performs reachability analysis and reports only vulnerabilities in code paths your project actually calls, so findings are actionable, not noise ([Go vulnerability management](https://go.dev/doc/security/vuln/)).
 - Fix every diagnostic of the configured analyzers.
 A suppression MUST be as narrow as possible and carry a short justification when the reason is not obvious:
   ```go
   //lint:ignore SA1019 vendor API v2 requires the deprecated client until 2026-10, see #123